thzzn-eng/accredisksim/README.md

-# ACC File Processor
+# ACC File Library

 ## Overview
-This repository contains tools and scripts for processing `.acc` files.
-These files are used to store data related to [specific purpose, e.g., accelerometer readings, simulation results, etc.].
-The tools provided here allow users to parse, analyze, and visualize `.acc` file data efficiently.
+This repository contains simulations for accretion disks of black holes based on initial conditions.
+Numbers are added onto acc to stress the increasing complexity of the variables added into the functions that define an accreting black hole system.

 ## Features
 - Parsing `.acc` files into structured formats.